Tonya Cardoza: USA Basketball

 Cardoza was selected by USA Basketball to play on the U.S. Olympic Festival East team in 1987.
 The team played four games; in the final game Cardoza scored 13 to help the team win the bronze medal at the event.

 Connecticut

-Cardoza joined the UConn coaching staff in 1994, the year the Huskies won their first national title.
+Cardoza was hired as an assistant coach prior to the 1994–95 season.
+The Huskies went on to win their first national championship in her first year on the bench.

 Cardoza was an accomplished assessor of talent.
 In 2002, Maria Conlon was the only player from Connecticut on the UConn roster.
 Head coach Auriemma was not convinced she could be "counted on to contribute on a meaningful level".
 However, Cardoza shared her assessment with the head coach, "You're looking at our starting point guard next year".
-Conlon would go on to be the starting point guard for the next two seasons, and helped lead the Huskies to a National Championships in 2004, dishing out six assist and recording zero turnovers in 39 minutes of the championship game.
+Conlon would go on to be the starting point guard for the next two seasons, and helped lead the Huskies to a National Championships in 2004, dishing out six assists and recording zero turnovers in 39 minutes of the championship game.